 Birth Choice provides peer counseling and resources to help with recovery.
 Many post-abortive experiences have been described to have “symptoms consistent with post-traumatic stress disorder or PTSD .”
 Please set up an appointment with one of our client advocates.

 Are You Hurting?

 After an abortion, some women have said they initially felt relief, while others report negative feelings and emotions that don’t go away.
 Pregnancy loss can be an experience involving grief and pain.
 Some women actually report problems related to their abortions months or even years later.
 For these women, abortion is an ordeal that should not be ignored or denied.

-Scientific evidence indicates that abortion is more likely to be associated with negative psychological outcomes when compared to miscarriage or carrying an unplanned pregnancy to term.
+Scientific evidence indicates that abortion is more likely to be associated with negative psychological outcomes when compared to miscarriage or carrying a pregnancy to term.
 Evidence shows an increased risk for:

 - Self-destructive behaviors such as eating disorders, alcohol and/or substance abuse, abusive relationships, promiscuity